gensart-ai/whatsapp-bot/README.md

 Look at the documentation in the link down below !
 Section `USAGE` !

 # Overview

 This application uses `whatsapp-web.js` as a primary library.
 Keep in mind if you want to use this app, you did already know that :

 ```bash
 WhatsApp terms & conditions do not allow any unofficial bots or automation on its services.
 And this app is considered unofficial.
 ```

-So, I am not responsible for any banning happen to your WhatsApp account by using this app. **I strongly suggests** you to use this app with your new or backup WhatsApp number.
+So, I am not responsible for any banning happen to your WhatsApp account by using this app. **I strongly suggest** you to use this app with your new or backup WhatsApp number.
 I use my second number for this and still safe until now.

 # Quickstart

 The installation needs several steps, you might want to see the documentation for more information.

 For quick installation, first thing you can clone the app, no matter what method you use, below is the simple example one :